 Having a companion cat for your kitty is a great way to battle boredom, especially if you are away from the home for long periods of time.
 Younger cats usually find it easier to adjust to new siblings in the home, and many appreciate having someone to play and interact with.
 If you adopt a second cat as a companion, choose a friend that is around the same age and who has a similar personality.
 This will increase the likelihood that the two will get along.
 Don't forget to spay or neuter your kitties to prevent litters or behavioral problems.

-Do cats get lonely at night?
+Are cats lonely at night?

 Cat owners can relate to hearing their feline friends walk the halls of their homes at night while the humans slumber.
 Cats have amazing vision, and they don't require much light to see, which makes nighttime a great opportunity for them to roam and explore their surroundings with ease.